neondatabase/website/content/guides/full-text-search.md

   ORDER BY rank DESC;
 ```

 To see how sorting works in practice, insert two more rows as follows.
-The first row contains 6 tokens that match "search" and "text", so it should show up first.
+The first row contains 6 tokens that match "search" and "text", so that row should show up first.

 ```sql
 INSERT INTO documents (title, body, searchable)